 In this warped alternate timeline, the Confederacy is very closely linked to the British Empire, supplying raw materials both from the states of the old Confederacy on the mainland and the new territories of the Caribbean.
 As a result, much like Brazil the Confederates have intimate relations with British arms manufacturers.
 Most of their warships are built in Southern shipyards in places like Mobile and Charleston, but British firms have significant ownership stakes.
 The designs are usually those drawn up in British offices.

-The South Carolina class battleships represent an alternative design actually presented to the Royal Navy as an improvement on the Hercules class and very similar to what became the Orion class super-dreadnoughts.
-They carry 12-inch guns, like the original proposal, as opposed to the more powerful 13.5-inch rifles of the Orions.
+The South Carolina class battleships represent an "export" version of the Orion class super-dreadnoughts.
+They the powerful 13.5-inch rifles of the Orions, but only eight of them in four turrets.
 These would have been the Confederacy’s first dreadnoughts, laid down shortly after Brazil ordered her first pair and benefitting from knowledge of previous designs.

 Big Cruisers